-- b.
+- 1. Location requirements.
+A small collection facility shall: - a.
+Not be located within 50 feet of any parcel zoned or occupied for residential use; and - b.
 Be set back at least 10 feet from any public right-of-way, and not obstruct pedestrian or vehicular circulation. - 2.
 Maximum size.
-A small collection facility shall not occupy more than 350 square feet\-nor three parking-spaces, not including space that would be periodically needed for the removal of materials or exchange of containers. - 3.
+A small collection facility shall not occupy more than 350 square feet... - 3.
 Appearance of facility.
 Collection containers and site fencing shall be of a color and design that is compatible and harmonious with the surrounding uses and neighborhoods. - 4.
 Operating standards for small collection facilities.
 Small collection facilities shall: - a.
 Not use power-driven processing equipment, except for reverse vending machines; - b.
 Accept only glass, metal, or plastic containers, paper, and reusable items; - c.
 Use containers that are constructed with durable waterproof materials, secured from unauthorized removal of material, and shall be of a capacity sufficient to accommodate materials collected and the collection schedule; and - d.
 Be screened where determined by the review authority to be necessary because of excessive visibility. - 5.
 Signs.
 Non-illuminated signs may be provided as follows: - a.
 Identification signs are allowed with a maximum area of 15 percent for each side of the structure or 12 square feet, whichever is greater.
-In the case of a wheeled facility, the side shall be measured from the ground to the top of the container; - Additional directional signs, consistent with Chapter 18.38 (Signs), may be approved by the Director if found necessary to facilitate traffic circulation, or if the facility is not visible from the public right-of-way.
+In the case of a wheeled facility, the side shall be measured from the ground to the top of the container; - b.
+Additional directional signs, consistent with Chapter 18.38 (Signs), may be approved by the Director if found necessary to facilitate traffic circulation, or if the facility is not visible from the public right-of-way.